-- 51. The Appellant requests disclosure of the full text of the 2017 Liability Data Report and 2017 Critical Functions Report submitted by Banco Popular to the SRB. - 52.
+- 49. The Appellant requests disclosure of the full text of the 2017 Liability Data Report and 2017 Critical Functions Report submitted by Banco Popular to the SRB. - 50.
 The SRB objects that the 2017 Liability Data Report and 2017 Critical Functions Report are documents covered by a general presumption of non-accessibility since its disclosure would undermine the protection of the purpose of investigations under Article 4(2) third indent of Regulation 1049/2001 and the protection of commercial interests under Article 4(2) first indent of Regulation 1049/2001.
-These documents contain bank-specific data which are covered by SRB's professional secrecy obligation under Article 88 BRRD. - 53.
-The Appeal Panel examined, under strict confidentiality, the full text of these documents and, in the Appeal Panel's view, the refusal to disclose the 2017 Critical Functions Report and the table at page 2 of the 2017 Liability Data Report showing in aggregate the liability structure of Banco Popular at the time of the Report (i) in their full text or (ii) in a duly redacted form, should the Board deem necessary a redaction in the exercise of the margin of discretion pertaining to it and provided that its assessment is made in full compliance with the principles set out in this decision goes too far and is vitiated by manifest error in the application of the relevant exceptions under Regulation 1049/2001.
-In the Appeal Panel's view there is a clear overriding public interest in its disclosure, in order (i) to enable the persons concerned to ascertain factual circumstances which may be relevant to understand why the credit institution failed and why the resolution measures had to be adopted and (ii) to enable courts to exercise their power of review over the resolution measure.
-The obligation of professional secrecy under Article 88 SRMR, to the extent it is applicable, bearing in mind that it cannot make the access to documents regime devoid of purpose, must be duly balanced with this public interest (the Appeal Panel refers in this respect to the recent opinion of Advocate General Bobek, 12 June 2018, Enzo Buccioni v.
-Banca d'Italia, case C-594/16, EU: 2018:425, in particular paragraphs 83-88 and CJEU, judgment 11 December 1985, Hillenius, C-110/84, EU:C:1985,:495, in particular paragraph 33).
+These documents contain bank-specific data which are covered by SRB's professional secrecy obligation under Article 88 BRRD. - 51.
+The Appeal Panel examined, under strict confidentiality, the full text of these documents.
+It acknowledges that the full text of the Liability Data Report contain confidential data covered by SRB secrecy obligation.
+However, in the Appeal Panel's view, the refusal to disclose the 2017 Critical Functions Report and the table at page 2 of the 2017 Liability Data Report showing in aggregate the liability structure of Banco Popular at the date of the Report (i) in their full text or (ii) in a duly redacted form, should the Board deem necessary a redaction in the exercise of the margin of discretion pertaining to it, provided that its assessment is made in full compliance with the principles set out in this decision is vitiated by manifest error in the application of the relevant exceptions under Regulation 1049/2001.
+In the Appeal Panel's view there is a clear overriding public interest in its disclosure, in order to (i) enable the persons concerned to ascertain factual circumstances which may be relevant to understand why the credit institution failed and why the resolution measures had to be adopted; and (ii) to enable the courts to exercise their power of review over the resolution measure.
+The obligation of professional secrecy under Article 88 SRMR, to the extent it is applicable, and bearing in mind that it cannot make the access to documents regime devoid of purpose), must be duly balanced with this public interest (the Appeal Panel refers in this respect to the recent opinion of Advocate General Bobek, 12 June 2018, Enzo Buccioni v.
+Banca d'Italia, case C-594/16, EU:2018:425, in particular paragraphs 83-88 and CJEU, judgment 11 December 1985, Hillenius, C-110/84, EU:C:1985:495, in particular paragraph 33).
 Moreover, although these reports were part of the supervisory file and even assuming that there may still be sensitive information for commercial purposes in these documents, it is hardly credible that, as the Board claims, also the disclosure of duly redacted versions of these documents after one year may still cause harm to Banco Popular and its purchaser Banco Santander.
-In the Appeal Panel's view the extent to which confidential information is worthy of protection should, in principle, diminish over time, because the liability structure and the critical functions after one year, after resolution and after the inclusion of Banco Popular in the Santander group are certainly different from those shown in the 2017 Reports.
+In the Appeal Panel's view, the extent to which confidential information is worthy of protection should in principle diminish over time, because the liability structure and the critical functions after one year, after resolution and after the inclusion of Banco Popular in the Santander group are certainly different from those shown in the 2017 Reports.
 The same holds true for the argument that disclosure may affect the willingness of undertakings to fully cooperate with the authorities in the future, such cooperation being mandated by law.

-54. The Revised Confirmatory Decision must therefore be remitted to the Board to ensure compliance with these findings.
+52. The Revised Confirmatory Decision must therefore be remitted to the Board to ensure compliance with these findings.